P

 Temperament And Behavior

-Pitskies have a very loyal personality to the members of their family.
-This is a highly active and energetic breed that will be best suited with owners who are also active and able to help the dog get their energy out.
+Pitskies are very loyal to the members of their family.
+This is a highly active and energetic breed that will be best suited to owners who are also active and able to help the dog get their energy out.
 Without proper exercise, they can become bored and may engage in destructive behaviors.

 Pitskies also have a very playful personality.
 They can make a great companion for an older child.
 At times, these dogs can become too attached to the members of their family and may suffer from separation anxiety.
 It will be important to ensure a Pitsky gets plenty of training and socialization to prevent this from getting too extreme.